matthiasn/clojure-system-book/manuscript/Code-Initialization.md

 16:46:32.380 [main] INFO  birdwatch.switchboard - Starting Switchboard Component
 ~~~

 Note that in the code above, we are looking at a previous version of the application in which the entire application used to live inside a single JVM.
 The reason is that the corresponding animation in the **[original blog post](http://matthiasnehlsen.com/blog/2014/09/24/Building-Systems-in-Clojure-1/)** also deals with this single-JVM architecture.

-In terms of the application initialization, the mechanism doesn't change when scaling out, though.
+However, the mechanism remains the same in both applications after splitting the server side into multiple processes, so we only handle this once for now.